On the Trace Details page, you can query the details about a trace based on the trace ID in the selected region.

 The time is divided into three parts:

-Client sends request (0 ms): indicates the time duration from the client sends the request to the server recieves it.
-This process includes serialization, network transmission, and deserialization.
-If this process takes a long time, consider if a consumer GC should be triggered.
-It will take a long time if the object for serialization or deserialization is large, the network is under great transmission pressure, or the provider GC occurs.
+Consumer sends request (0 ms): indicates the elapsed time from the sending of a request by the consumer to the receipt of the request by the provider, including the time for serialization, network transmission, and deserialization.
+If this process takes a long time, check whether consumer GC is triggered.
+A lot of time is consumed if the serialization or deserialization object is large, the network is under a high transmission load, or provider GC occurs.

-Client receives response (3,002 ms): indicates the time duration from the server sends the reponse to the client receives it.
-As the timeout time of 3s is set, the server directly returns timeout after 3s, but the server is still processing the request.
-If this process consumes much time, perform troubleshooting using the same method that is used for the client.
+Consumer receives the response (3002 ms): indicates the elapsed time from the sending of the response by the provider to the receipt of the response by the consumer.
+With the 3s timeout period, the provider directly returns a timeout error if the operation times out, but the provider continues processing the request.
+If this process consumes a lot of time, perform troubleshooting by using the same method as that for the consumer sending the request.